Title: Warning Shots

 "Well you insisted you wanted to come."
 Lucifer reminded him, stepping over to a door and crouching next to it.
 He pulled out a small hair pin and a long thin knife.
 "So deal with it.
 Maybe we can get some muscle on you."

-Chee straightened up and took out his pistol.
+Chee straightened up and took out his Beretta pistol.
 "I refuse to grow muscle… it's gross."
-He grimaced and leant back against the wall beside the door, taking the safety from it.
+He grimaced and leant back against the wall beside the door, checking the number of bullets in the magazine.

 Beside him the lock of the door clicked and Lucifer straightened up and smirked.
 "I thought you liked a bit of muscle… you seem to like Nick's enough."
 Chee glared a hot and fiery dagger at him.